 This could well be the first adventure to feature this word!
-Certainly, I can't think of any others with the word in, although there are no doubt some floating around somewhere.
+I certainly can't think of any others with it, although there are no doubt some floating around somewhere.

 Being an unusual word, one has to give the player some encouragement to use it, and the finding of the can of fly spray after eliminating the spider should give most people the right kind of idea.